jupyterlab/jupyterlab/tutorial/docregistry.md

 Intended to be used in a "Create New" dialog, providing a list of known file types.

 ## File creators
-Intended used to create quick launch file creators.
+Intended to be used to create quick launch file creators.
-The default use will be for the create new dropdown in the file browser, to give a list of items that can be created with default options (e.g. Python 3 Notebook).
+The default use will be for the "create new" dropdown in the file browser, giving list of items that can be created with default options (e.g. "Python 3 Notebook").

 ## Document Model
 Created by the model factories and passed to widget factories and